mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 "That's all?
 Just fine?"

-I snapped, "What do want from me, woman?"
+I snapped, "What do you want from me, woman?"

 "Mind yourself, Liffa.
 What sort of maman raises hae voice to an elder?"